Human as Points: Explicit Point-based 3D Human Reconstruction from Single-view RGB Images

 \subsubsection{Conditioned diffusion-based generation}

-We replaced PNet \cite{lyu2021conditional} with VRCNet \cite{pan2021variational}, a point cloud completion network, to validate the effectiveness of the diffusion-based generation network.
+We replaced PNet \cite{lyu2021conditional} with VRCNet \cite{pan2021variational}, a point cloud completion network, to evaluate the effectiveness of the diffusion-based generation network.
 As illustrated in Fig. \ref{pccompare}, VRCNet generates highly noisy point clouds, which adversely affects the accuracy of the depth replacement module and leads to poor performance of HaP, as indicated in the $2^{nd}$ row of Table \ref{ablation}, with a higher normal error.
-Moreover, our diffusion-based point cloud generation is able to effectively remove the noisy points produced by depth estimation (see the noisy points between legs in Fig. \ref{comparedepth}).
+Moreover, our diffusion-based point cloud generation is able to effectively remove the noisy points produced by depth estimation (see the noisy points between legs in Fig. \ref{newfigureremvoenoisepoints}).